seriousprofile/mini-projects/README.md

 # mini-projects
-small projects for improvement and in depth understanding of core data sci concepts!
+small projects for improvement and in depth understanding of core data sci concepts.